timidtlk/sonicBGEproject/README.md

 ## 💻 Requirements

-UPBGE 0.3 is really poor optimized and rarely a low-end computer will can run it, so, verify if your computer it is able to:
+UPBGE 0.3 is really poor optimized and rarely a low-end computer will can run it, so verify if your computer it's able to:

 ##### Minimum:
 - CPU: Intel Core i5 3470 / AMD FX 6350 or any quad core, 64-bit with SSE2